Research › Tools

 What the data shows

-Salesforce leads at 17% of listings, followed by Mailchimp at 7%.
+HubSpot leads at 12% of listings, followed by Salesforce at 12%.
 Even the most mentioned tool appears in under 20% of listings.
 What stands out is that even the top tool appears in fewer than one in five listings — which reflects how manager-level roles are typically written.
 Employers focus on strategic outcomes and channel ownership; specific tools are often left for the interview stage or treated as learnable on the job.

-CRM and marketing automation tools (Salesforce, Marketo, HubSpot, Pardot) make up the largest named category, followed by analytics and BI tools (Google Analytics / GA4, Looker, Power BI, Amplitude, Tableau).
+CRM and marketing automation tools (HubSpot, Salesforce, Marketo, Pardot) make up the largest named category, followed by analytics and BI tools (Google Analytics / GA4, Looker, Tableau, Power BI).
 This reflects the dominant tech stack in B2B software companies, where CRM/automation and data tooling are core to the marketing function.

 Related research